home-assistant/home-assistant.io/source/_integrations/rfxtrx.markdown

 To convert a standard switch to a light, use the [Light Switch](/integrations/light.switch/) component.

-To convert a switch to a dimmable light, make sure the event contain a dimming command.
+To convert a switch to a dimmable light, make sure the event contains a dimming command.
 You can usually convert a command by changing one byte.

 <img src='/images/integrations/rfxtrx/switch_light.png' />

-Copy the event code from the state attribute of the switch which shows up on the bottom of the window when clicking on the switch entity.
+Copy the event code from the state attribute of the switch, which shows up on the bottom of the window when clicking on the switch entity.
 Examples of byte changes:

 *ARC:*<br>
 0b11000248bc0cfe09 **01** 0f70<br>